ralfstuckert/kotlin-context-parameters/doc/dsl.md

 # DSLs

-Another use case for context parameters is to create resp. extends DSLs.
+Another use case for context parameters given in the Keep is to create resp. extends DSLs.
 Let's take a look at the following example, that let us configure routes for a webserver.

 [DSL.kt](../blob/main/context-parameters/src/main/kotlin/com/github/ralfstuckert/kcr/DSL.kt):
 ```kotlin